Project-MONAI/monai-deploy-app-sdk/docs/srs.md

 ## [REQ] Representing Workflow With DAG

-The SDK shall enable dependencies among upstream and downstream operators in an application using a DAG so that app workflow can be modeled unambiguously.
-The SDK shall provide a mechanism to link an output port of an upstream operator to an input port of a downstream operator to form the DAG.
+The SDK shall enable dependencies among source and destination operators in an application using a DAG so that app workflow can be modeled unambiguously.
+The SDK shall provide a mechanism to link an output port of a source operator to an input port of a destination operator to form the DAG.

 ### Background